VR in Onboarding

 Organizations pay more and more attention to the first impression they make on a newly hired employee.
-They conduct so-called onboarding trainings, aimed at introducing new employees to the company's life and their daily work.
-By using VR in job trainings, they marginalize the number of mistakes made in reality, because a given action in VR can be repeated indefinitely.
+They conduct so-called onboarding training, aimed at introducing new employees to the company's life and their daily work.
+By using VR in job training, they marginalize the number of mistakes made in reality, because a given action in VR can be repeated indefinitely.

 Why should you choose VR training?

-The basic principle of participation in the e-training is to provide its participant with a massive amount of knowledge at once, usually during a few hours long sessions.
-This translates to the strong theory, yet very weak practice.
+The basic principle of participation in the e-training is to provide its participant with a massive amount of knowledge at once, usually during a few hours-long sessions.
+This translates to a strong theory, yet very weak practice.
 Some companies add a few group learning sessions, which let a few members practice a very strict scenario.
 Yet, they are more distracted and unwilling to cooperate, thus, to expand their knowledge.

-What are the main types of VR onboarding trainings?
+What are the main types of VR onboarding training?